Robert O. Preusser

 14″ x 28″

 The contemporary art scene in Texas is a vibrant one, with scores of exhibition venues located throughout the state, not only in the five big cities, Austin, Dallas, Fort Worth, San Antonio and Houston, but also in a number of smaller towns.
 Less well known is the rich history of modern art in Texas dating from the late 1930s to the 1960s.
 A goal of the recent book, “Texas Abstract: Modern/Contemporary” for which I was lead author, was to bring together that history, and use it to provide a context for the contemporary art in the state.
 We began by examining the historic development of abstraction in Texas in the mid-20th century, and the varied movements that comprised it, while the second part of the volume is given over to a study of contemporary Texas abstraction.
+Learning art is easy and can be done with the right resources, you can learn with books, teachers, tutors, professional artists, learning songs youtube and essays!
 Texas-based writer Jim Edwards was enlisted to author short essays on each of the featured contemporary artists.
 What we found was a surprisingly rich history; not only does it tell us about the roots of the Texas art scene of today, but it gives a fuller picture of the evolution of American abstraction itself, which was far from monolithic.

 A generation ago, the consensus among art historians was that American abstraction had been the domain of just a handful of artists in New York in the 1930s to the 1950s.
 However, during the last twenty years, this conclusion was deconstructed, as scholars, curators and collectors began to unearth evidence that abstraction was also embraced in several other places across the country.
 It may seem unlikely that Texas would be one of the places where early proponents of abstraction could be found, but it is a fact verified by the surviving abstracts from that time.